dbca-wa/wastd/docs/business_analysts.rst

 * Contractor (PENV) send workbook with raw data to analyst in April
 * Contractor sends temp logger data when retrieved (end of May)
 * Analyst produces report for consumer (CHEV)
-* Raw data contains edits and deletions from central curation activity (BP), so data don't necessarily sum up, and baseline changes minimally
-* Analyst cannot easily detect or understand these changes, but gets criticism from consumer (CHEV).
 * Data: tagging data, hatching success separately, tracks
 * Analyst creates time blocks within season and looks at each animal's recapture history between time blocks
 * REQ analyst needs full animal history of each encountered animal, even if some previous encounters were collected by other groups (e.g. by DpaW on THV)
+* REQ data needs to be synced between devices daily during data capture, and to master db if online
+* REQ analyst wants to make model available and accessible as workbook, but this is client's decision (CHEV)

+Data lineage:

+* Analyst has to spend lots of time with data QA and chasing up central custodian's QA decisions (deletions, renaming of tags with typos), which is not billable
+* Raw data contains edits and deletions from central curation activity (BP), so data don't necessarily sum up, and baseline changes minimally
+* Analyst cannot easily detect or understand these changes, but gets criticism from consumer (CHEV).
+* REQ analysis needs to be reproducible
+* REQ analysis needs to be re-run if existing data (incl previous seasons) changes
+* REQ data lineage must be preserved to explain discrepancies
-* REQ analyst needs full data lineage including edit history of data
+* REQ analyst needs to be able to easily detect changes in tallies of empirical data, e.g. implemented as QA gatecheck

+Capture survey metadata, include covariates:

 * REQ analyst needs to know sampling effort (surveys) even if no data collected
 * REQ analyst needs covariates (weather, wind, sun, disturbance, predator presence, sun angle, tide, beach geomorph, geology, sand moisture content, beach slope, location on beach relative to HWM and vegetation)
 * ca 3 levels of wind strength would be sufficient from a modelling perspective
 * Covariates can help model detection process of track / nest
-* REQ data needs to be synced between devices daily during data capture, and to master db if online
-* REQ analyst wants to make model available and accessible as workbook, but this is client's decision (CHEV)
-* REQ data lineage must be preserved to explain discrepancies
 * REQ survey metadata plus covariates need to be captured
-* REQ analyst needs to be able to easily detect changes in tallies of empirical data, e.g. implemented as QA gatecheck
-* Analyst has to spend lots of time with data QA and chasing up central custodian's QA decisions (deletions, renaming of tags with typos), which is not billable

 Output: